PradeeptiD/React/README.md

 # 1-Month Full React Roadmap: Beginner to Intermediate

-This repository is part of my internship program.
 Over the next month, I'll be following a structured React learning path designed to help me move from beginner to intermediate level in React development.

 ## Overview